The latest PR news from PRovoke Media, previously known as the Holmes Report.

 Prosek Partners (Independent)

-The rare national mid-size independent with global capabilities, Prosek Partners is driven by the entrepreneurial nature on which was founded.
-And consistent year-on-year growth reached a watershed of sorts in 2017, when Prosek expanded by an eye-catching 32% to $42m.
-Offering the global reach that comes with a London office and international network, Prosek has among clients some of the financial and professional services industries’ most notable names — companies like Bloomberg, Goldman Sachs Asset Management, Prudential and Bridgewater.
-Over the last 12 months the list grew with the addition of new clients including UBS Wealth Management, Citi Consumer Credit, Varde Investments, Capital Dynamics, Southeastern Asset Management, Aviva Investors, Personal Capital and Nuveen Investments.
-Prosek currently advises more than $10 trillion in client assets, and has grown its creative services, editorial and digital teams to meet the demands of doing so.
+The rare national mid-size independent with global capabilities, Prosek Partners is driven by the entrepreneurial nature on which it was founded.
+And consistent year-on-year growth continues to impress, with Prosek growing 15% in 2018 to crack the $50m barrier.
+Offering the global reach that comes with a London office and international network, Prosek has among its clients some of the financial and professional services industries’ most notable names — companies like Bloomberg, Goldman Sachs Asset Management, Edward Jones, Prudential and Bridgewater.
+Over the last 12 months the list grew with the addition of new clients including KKR, Eldridge, Wellington Management, T.RowePrice, AQR, Baillie Gifford, BC Partners, General Atlantic, Canyon Capital and HPS Investment Partners.

 We feel that the views of the reader are as important as the views of the writer.
 Please contact us at [email protected]Signup For Our Newsletter Media Kits/Editorial Calendar Jobs Postings A-Z News Sitemap